 Neyran Turan is an architect and a partner at NEMESTUDIO.
-She is currently an assistant professor at the Department of Architecture at the University of California-Berkeley.
-Before UC Berkeley, Neyran was an assistant professor at Rice University's School of Architecture.
-Her work draws on the relationship between geography and design to highlight their interaction for new aesthetic and political trajectories within architecture and urbanism.
+She is currently an associate professor at the Department of Architecture at the University of California-Berkeley.
+Her work focuses on alternative forms of environmental imagination within architecture and their capacity for new aesthetic and political trajectories within architecture and urbanism.
 She holds a Doctor of Design from Harvard University Graduate School of Design (GSD), a Master of Environmental Design from Yale University School of Architecture, and a Bachelor of Architecture from Istanbul Technical University.
-Neyran is founding chief-editor of the Harvard GSD journal New Geographies, which focuses on contemporary issues of urbanism and architecture, and is the editor-in-chief of the first two volumes of the journal: New Geographies 0 (2008) and New Geographies: After Zero (2009).
-Some of her recent writings have been published in Climates: Architecture and the Planetary Imaginary, Offramp, ARPA Journal, SAN ROCCO, Scenario Journal, MAS Context, Conditions, MONU, ThinkSpace, Arqa, Bidoun, Thresholds, and 20/20: Editorial Takes on Architectural Discourse.
+Neyran is founding chief-editor of the Harvard GSD journal New Geographies, which focuses on contemporary issues of urbanism and architecture, and is the editor-in-chief of the first two volumes of the journal: New Geographies 0 and New Geographies: After Zero.
+Her recently published book Architecture as Measure (ACTAR Publishers, 2020) has been awarded by the Graham Foundation for Advanced Studies in the Fine Arts.
+Turan is recently selected to curate the Pavilion of Turkey in the 2021 Venice Biennale 17th International Architecture Exhibition.

-Mete Sonmez is an architect and a partner at NEMESTUDIO.
-He is a lecturer at the Department of Architecture at the University of California-Berkeley and also the design director at Page San Francisco.
+Mete Sönmez is an architect and a partner at NEMESTUDIO.
 Mete holds a Master of Architecture degree from Harvard University Graduate School of Design and a Bachelor of Architecture degree from Istanbul Technical University.
-Mete is a designer with over 15 years of extensive national and international experience.
-He gained experience in practice as a designer on various projects at Hashim Sarkis Studios and at Machado Silvetti in Boston.
 He has taught design studios and acted as a guest critic at Harvard University, Rice University, Istanbul Technical University, Boston Architecture College, and the University of Houston.